 This chapter has two main parts; the first deals with development, as a concept generally accepted by proponents of developmental psychology, as well as with child becoming, as an acceptable and accountable concept for pedagogics and for psychopedagogics.
-A few descriptions of development iof developmental psychology are presented after which the positions of a few exponents are indicated as examples.
+A few descriptions of development or developmental psychology are presented after which the positions of a few exponents are indicated as examples.

-In the second part, attention is given to the concept becoming viewed as becoming adult and thus as an event that must play a role in and be actualized in a child's becoming adult.
-The importance of an educative aim and particular criteria of being adult are the points of departure.
-The role of psychopedagogics in this discussion of becoming mainly is in its contribution to the question how becoming is actualized, now seen as an actualization of the level of a child's becoming.
-The role of a child in his/her own becoming is emphasized as are the ways in which his/her self-actualization occurs as an elevation in level.
-Also, considered is an adult's role, i.e., the ways of accompanying by which an adult has a direct influence on the ways in which a child's becoming is actualized.
+In the second part, attention is given to the concept becoming, viewed as becoming adult and, thus, the importance of an educative aim and criteria of being adult are the points of departure.
+The role of psychopedagogics in this discussion of becoming is mainly in its contribution to the question how becoming is actualized, now seen as an actualization of the level of a child's becoming.
+The role of a child in his/her own becoming is emphasized, as are the ways in which his/her self-actualization occurs as an elevation in level.
+Also, considered is an adult's role, i.e., the ways of accompanying, by which an adult has a direct influence on the ways in which a child's becoming is actualized.

-Hopefully the critique made by pedagogics and psychopedagogics, of the concept development and some of the findings of developmental psychology have been illuminated and that there is greater clarity of the concept becoming and especially the entire matter of actualizing becoming as an event that occurs within the actualization of the entire psychic life of a child-in-education.
+Hopefully the critique made by pedagogics and psychopedagogics of the concept development, and some of the findings of developmental psychology, have been illuminated, and that there is greater clarity of the concept becoming, and especially the entire matter of actualizing becoming, as an event which occurs within the actualization of the entire psychic life of a child-ineducating.

-In addition, viewed psychopedagogically, child becoming is actualized via different ways of behaving that are inseparable.
-It is important that these behaviors are performed in accordance with criteria (yardsticks) and thus are normative ways by which a child gives meaning in his/her behaving that are performed normatively in terms of the essences of becoming adult.
+In addition, viewed psychopedagogically, child becoming is actualized via different ways of behaving, which are inseparable.
+It is important that these behaviors are performed in accordance with criteria (yardsticks) and, thus, are normative ways by which a child gives meaning in his/her behaving, which are performed normatively in terms of the essences of becoming adult.

-Child becoming is realized in and through behaving that also requires the affective, cognitive and normative educative accompaniment of an adult.
-It is noted that here there is both a horizontal and vertical mobility that, in the actualization of becoming, point to a reciprocal hierarchical structure in the actualization of becoming.
+Child becoming is realized in and through behaving, which also requires the affective, cognitive, and normative educative accompaniment of a child by an adult.
+It is noted that here there is both a horizontal and vertical mobility which, in the actualization of becoming, point to a reciprocal hierarchical structure in the actualization of becoming.

 Finally, this actualization of becoming cannot occur without learning.
 Becoming and learning are related directly in that becoming is possible because a child learns.
-Thus, the actualization of learning, as it is embodied in behaving finds its expression in the actualization of becoming and in this way directly influences a child's becoming adult.
+Thus, the actualization of learning, as it is embodied in behaving is expressed in the actualization of becoming and, in this way, directly influences a child's becoming adult.